nestauk/future_news_fund/README.md

 Future_News_Fund
 ==============================

-A short description of the project.
+A repository for analysis for the Future News Fund project.

 Project Organization
 ------------